Supersaturated Oxygen (SSO2) Therapy in STEMI Treatments

 Dr Richard Schatz is research director of cardiovascular interventions at the Scripps Heart, Lung, and Vascular Center and director of gene and stem cell therapy.
 A recognized international expert in interventional cardiology, he has published and lectured extensively.
 His seminal work in coronary stents spurred a revolution in the treatment of coronary artery disease – more than 2 million of them are placed annually worldwide, with an immeasurable impact on relieving mortality and morbidity, improving patients’ lives, and reducing healthcare costs.

 Dr Dan Burkhoff is currently the Director of Heart Failure, Hemodynamics and MCS Research at Cardiovascular Research Foundation, New York, US.
-Dr Burkhoff's interest include cardiovascular modelling and ventricular mechanics, cardiovascular monitoring, heart failure, device and pharmacologic treatments for heart failure, including left ventricular assist devices.
+Dr Burkhoff's interest include cardiovascular modeling and ventricular mechanics, cardiovascular monitoring, heart failure, device and pharmacologic treatments for heart failure, including left ventricular assist devices.
 He is also author of Harvi, an interactive simulation-based application for teaching and researching on ventricular mechanics and hemodynamics.

 Dr Yakubov is the John H. McConnell Chair of Advanced Structural Heart Disease, System Medial Chief, Advanced Structural Heart Disease of OhioHealth and Medical Director of Cardiovascular Studies for the OhioHealth Research Institute at Riverside Methodist Hospital, Columbus, Ohio.
 He has been involved in numerous clinical trials to advance treatment options for cardiovascular disease and structural heart disease.
 He is a speaker at several annual major cardiovascular conferences and has numerous publications in major medical journals and book chapters.
 He has been instrumental in the development of new technology for the treatment of structural heart disease.